saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
-import ScTable from '../../../src/components/scTable.jsx'

-This topic describes where and how to Sauce Connect Proxy to your local machine.
+This topic describes where and how to download Sauce Connect Proxy to your local machine.

 ## What You’ll Need